Wolfs (film): Plot

-Margaret, a Manhattan District Attorney, panics after a young man in her hotel room, whom she met at the hotel bar, ends up dead.
-She calls a number given to her for just such an emergency and secures the services of an unnamed professional fixer.
-He arrives to dispose of the young man who Margaret explains fell through a glass drinks cart while jumping on the bed.
-However, another unnamed fixer is sent by the hotel's mysterious owner Pam, who saw everything via hidden cameras.
-To protect the hotel's reputation and Margaret's career, the women urge the two men to work together, much to their chagrin.
+Margaret, a Manhattan District Attorney, panics after a young man ("the Kid") dies in her hotel room.
+She calls a number given to her for just such an emergency by someone she trusts, and secures the services of an unnamed professional fixer.
+He arrives to dispose of the Kid, who Margaret explains was jumping on the bed and fell into a glass drinks cart.

+Another unnamed fixer arrives, sent by the hotel's unseen owner, Pam, who saw everything via hidden cameras.
+To protect the hotel's reputation and the D.A.'s career, the two women urge the fixers to work together, much to their chagrin.

-The fixers initially refuse, but Margaret reminds her man that he is now on the surveillance footage and what she was told about him: "You take a job, you give your word, and that word is the measure of a man."
-The fixers reluctantly join forces, providing Margaret with an alibi, changing her clothes, and sending her home.
-They find a large stash of drugs in the dead man's bag, which Pam orders them to return to its original owners to avoid further trouble.
-Margaret's man deftly moves the body to his car using a luggage cart, and the fixers discover the young man is still alive but overdosing on the drugs.
+The fixers initially refuse, but Margaret privately reminds her fixer that he has been captured on the hidden surveillance footage, and quotes what her contact had told her about the fixer when providing his number: "You take a job, you give your word, and that word is the measure of a man."

+The fixers reluctantly join forces, providing Margaret with an alibi and change of clothes, and sending her home.
+They find a large stash of drugs in the Kid's bag, which the hotel owner orders them to return to its original owners to avoid further trouble.
+Margaret's fixer deftly moves the body to the trunk of his car using a luggage cart, only to discover that the Kid is still alive but overdosing on drugs.

-Knocking out the young man and stowing him in the trunk, the fixers suspect the drugs belong to a shipment recently stolen from the Albanian mafia.
-They bring the young man to June, an underground medical specialist, but the underwear-clad young man escapes and leads them on a chase through the city.
-Catching him and sobering him up with pills from June, the fixers interrogate him at a dingy hotel.
-He explains that he agreed to deliver the drugs as a favor to his friend Diego but was invited up to Margaret's room and tried the drugs on a whim.
-The delivery location will be sent to Diego's pager, which is waiting at a club for the young man to collect.
+Knocking the Kid out and stowing him in the trunk, the fixers suspect the drugs belong to a shipment of pure drugs recently stolen from the Albanian mafia.
+They take the young man to a Chinatown restaurant, where an underground medic operates a clandestine clinic.
+The Kid, however, escapes in his underwear, leading the fixers on a chase through the city.

+Catching him and sobering him up with pills from the medic, the fixers interrogate the Kid.
+He explains that he agreed to deliver the drugs as a favor to his friend Diego, a bartender at a nightclub.
+While waiting for the address to be sent via a pager, the Kid had met Margaret in an upscale hotel bar.
+After going to her room, he'd secretly tried the drugs on a whim.